OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_sensors_integration.md

 TriOS OPUS have so far not been mounted to gliders.

+Regarding the mounting location of UV spectrometers some thought has to be put into the best location of their sampling volume relative to the CTD sensor location.
+Since the CTD data is used to correct for the influence of salt in the seawater a spatial distance between the sensors might have to be taken into account possibly by time-shifting the CTD data.
+This is particularly relevant when measuring across strong haloclines and mismatches between the measurements might lead to artifical spikes in the Nitrate data.
+The optimal time shift should be dependent on the vertical and horizontal speed of the glider and the vertical and horizontal separation of the sensors.
+For Slocum gliders with Deep SUNAs the distance is about 30 cm (15 cm vertical and 20 cm horizontal) which, depending on the glider speed, translates to a 1-2 second long shift.
+With the typical Slocoum CTD sampling rate of one measurement every 4 seconds and a Deep SUNA sampling rate even slower, this has so far not been compensated for.
+However for other gliders with a slower speed and a larger separation of the sensors such a correction might be necessary.

 ### Lab-on-Chip Instruments
 The LoC analyser has been successfully integrated into the Ogive Seaglider faring, which allows a larger payload space to accommodate the analyser and reagent storage backs.
 A custom mounting was used to position the analyser.